moment/momentjs.com/docs/moment/03-manipulating/09-utc-offset.md

 moment().utcOffset(); // (-240, -120, -60, 0, 60, 120, 240, etc.)
 ```

 Setting the UTC offset by supplying minutes.
+The offset is set on the moment object
+that `utcOffset()` is called on; it is not set globally.
 Note that once you set an offset,
 it's fixed and won't change on its own (i.e there are no DST rules).
 If you want
 an actual time zone -- time in a particular location, like
 `America/Los_Angeles`, consider [moment-timezone](/timezone/).